 - Sustainable Pace

-A few of these extreme programming practices, all mapped to software engineering’s best practices, are different from generic Agile methodologies.
-Some of the practices of extreme programming are explained below:
+Some extreme programming practices, mapped to software engineering’s best practices, differ from generic Agile methodologies.
+Some of the rules are below:

-This is the planning part of the project, referred to as the “Planning Game”.
-It includes planning for the next iteration and release, in consultation with the user/client, as well as internal planning of the teams, as to the tasks they will work on.
+It is the planning part of the project, referred to as the “Planning Game.”
+It includes planning for the next iteration and release, in consultation with the user/client, and internal planning of the teams, as to the tasks they will work on.

-This involves two people working on a piece of code.
-One person, called the keyboard, types in the code while the other, called the monitor, oversees the code, commenting and refining it, as the need may arise.
+It involves two people working on a piece of code.
+One person, called the keyboard, types in the code while the other, called the monitor, oversees the code, commenting and refining it as needed.
 The two people often interchange their roles.
-This has been proven to improve the efficiency of code significantly.
-This may not be suited to all development scenarios, and that is something to consider before signing up for Extreme Programming.
+It has verified proof to improve the efficiency of code significantly.
+It may not be suited to all development scenarios, which is something to consider before signing up for Extreme Programming.

-All written code is reviewed unit-wise, i.e., each piece of code that can do something is first tested.
-Extreme Programming places a lot of emphasis on testing.
-This helps confirm that the code works and so that it can then be considered for inclusion into the extreme programming project itself.
-It is analogous to unit tests in school: small pieces of information tested so that the teacher/student can make course corrections and does not flounder during the annual examinations!
+Review of All written code happens unit-wise, i.e., Testing of each piece of code that can do something happens first.
+Extreme Programming places a lot of emphasis on Testing.
+It helps confirm that the code works so that it can be in contention for inclusion in the radical programming project.
+It is analogous to unit tests in school: Testing of small pieces of information takes place so that the teacher/student can make course corrections and does not flounder during the annual examinations!

 4. Design Improvement (Refactoring)

-Based on their simplicity feature, XP projects aim to improve upon the code that is written continually.
-This means that the entire code (and sometimes, the database too) is always improved upon.
-Refactoring does not add any functionality; it merely improves the existing code.
-It makes it tighter and clearer.
-It is akin to editing a piece of writing, polishing it and making it better.
+Based on their simplicity feature, XP projects aim to improve the code written continually.
+Continuous improvement involves continuously improving the entire code (and sometimes the database).
+Refactoring does not add any functionality; it merely enhances the existing code.
+It makes it tighter and more precise.
+It’s similar to polishing and improving a piece of writing.